cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

 h.run()  #Run simulation.
 h('vec.plot(g, .1)') #this will show the graph in NEURON
 ```
 Once our simulation ends wecan view our values in a software like matlab.
-But first, we have to write our data to a data file called `voltage_recording.dat` In order to do that, using the following lines:
+But first, we have to write our data to a data file called `voltage_recording.dat` In order to do that, type the following lines:

 ```python